eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     #include "dds/dds.hpp"
     #include "HelloWorldData.hpp"

-At least four DDS entities are needed, the domain participant, the topic , the subscriber and the reader.
+At least four DDS entities are needed, the domain participant, the topic, the subscriber, and the reader.

 .. code-block:: C++